Code-Institute-Submissions/nba-statistics/README.md

 ###Features Left to Implement
-*A team rosters and info section.
+* A team rosters and info section.
-*Adding team information and more general information to the player search.
+* Adding team information and more general information to the player search (i.e teams player plays for, physical attributes, etc) - not currently attached as information not available for all players searchable.
-*Increasing the quantity of news articles and video content available.
+* Increasing the quantity of news articles and video content available.
-*A recent games section with the latest games from the last week and their box scores.
+* A recent games section with the latest games from the last week and their box scores.
-*Attach another player search or allow for two searches to compare the data for two players.
+* Attach another player search or allow for two searches to compare the data for two players.
-*Adding in a listener for players called to give data on number of searches for each player to see which are favoured by fans.
-This adds value to
+* Adding in a listener for players called to give data on number of searches for each player to see which are favoured by fans.
+* Adding a Youtube search function to player search to show player highlights videos from search.

 ##Technologies Used